MWRuszczycky/btx/README.md

 # *btx*

 This is a light-weight, declarative, command-line interface for working with *BibTeX* bibliographies (i.e., `.bib` files). **btx is currently a work in-progress so there are still a few rough spots**; however, much of the basic functionality is already in place.
-A more complete description about how *btx* works with several examples can be found in the [*btx* wiki](https://github.com/MWRuszczycky/btx/wiki).
+A more complete description about how *btx* works with several examples can be found in the [*btx* wiki](https://github.com/MWRuszczycky/btx/wiki) and detailed help information can also be found by running `btx help`.

 ## Introduction